 Preparation of an SMP will generally require the engagement of a sustainability consultant.

-Whilst applicants may include a STEPS or SDS assessment to support an SMP, due to the increased opportunity presented and the higher standard expected from larger developments, STEPS or SDS compliance alone may not meet Council’s expectations.
+Whilst applicants may include a self assessment to support an SMP, due to the increased opportunity presented and the higher standard expected from larger developments, self assessments alone may not meet Council’s expectations.
 Council acknowledges that other ESD assessment tools, such as green star rating tools, are available and where appropriate these tools can be used to benchmark environmental performance and demonstrate how the 10 sustainable design criteria have been addressed.